 Selecting the right detoxification program for addiction treatment can be overwhelming.
-It is a good idea to enroll at a facility that specializes in a specific type of substance, for example, opioid detox or alcohol detox.
+It is a good idea to enroll at a facility that specializes in a specific type of substance, for example, detox from opiates or alcohol.
 Some non-residential detoxification facilities cater to people of a particular gender, culture, or faith.
 Receiving care at such centers can aid long-term recovery from substance abuse due to an enhanced comfort level and more meaningful engagement.

 In addition to the type and duration of treatments offered, the location of the outpatient detox center is of great importance, especially if the transport is a consideration, in which case the nearest outpatient alcohol detox may be the most convenient option.
 Cost and insurance are other factors to consider.